DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 **Story:**
 Users should be able to filter search results

+---

 **Context:**

+---

 **Acceptance Criteria:**
 * Users can filter search results

+---

 **Testing:**
 ```
+**Key Point:** Notice there is a blank line before each --- divider, even for empty sections.

 ### Example 3: Multiple Criteria
 **User Input:** "Need login with email, password reset, and remember me option"